lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 4. Log in to the Sim UI.

-+ Open a new browser window and go to mtl.how/sim.
++ Open a new browser window in Google Chrome and go to mtl.how/sim.

-+ Enter your login credentials and hit enter.
++ Enter your login credentials and click the "Login" button.

++ A box instructing you to *Please select a World* will appear.
+If you are working with your collaboratively with your team in *MTL* please select your team world.
+If you are exploring the Sim UI on your own, please select your individual world denoted by "ind" in the title of the world.
+Click "Select World."

 + Note: Be aware that this is a responsive web design, meaning that it adjusts the page layout to optimize to your screen's dimensions.
-For example, if I use my browser control to reduce the window size, the sim UI will adjust to stack these sections vertically instead of showing them side by side.
-Similarly, if you're logged in on a smartphone or other device, it might look different to you.
+For example, if you use your browser control to reduce the window size, the sim UI will adjust to stack these sections vertically instead of showing them side by side.
+Similarly, if you are logged in on a smartphone or other device, it might look different to you.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)